parsiti/parsiti.github.io/_pages/papers.md

 layout: splash
 ---

-Here are all the papers that have been published in the context of the __ParSiTi__.
+Here are all the papers that have been published in the context of __ParSiTi__.

 # 2019